surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 **16. Which brand and model of tablets should I buy?**

--   The World Bank is not in the position to point to a particular brand and model as ”the tablet” for Survey Solutions.
+-   The World Bank is not in the position to point to a particular brand and model as â€the tabletâ€ for Survey Solutions.
 -   The choice depends on multiple different characteristics and the decision on the model depends on the client, subject to the technical requirements and market availability.